Marcus Morris Sr.: New York Knicks (2019–2020)

-Los Angeles Clippers (2020–present)
+Los Angeles Clippers (2020–2023)

-The Knicks traded Morris to the Los Angeles Clippers in a three team trade with the Washington Wizards on February 6, 2020, sending Maurice Harkless to New York and Jerome Robinson to Washington; the Clippers also acquired Isaiah Thomas from the Wizards in the trade.
+On February 6, 2020, the Knicks traded Morris to the Los Angeles Clippers in a three-team trade with the Washington Wizards, sending Maurice Harkless to New York and Jerome Robinson to Washington; the Clippers also acquired Isaiah Thomas from the Wizards in the trade.

 Morris debuted for the Clippers on February 9, 2020, scoring 10 points in a 133–92 victory over the Cleveland Cavaliers.
-In the first round of the 2020 NBA playoffs, Morris was ejected during game 6 after he committed a flagrant foul on Luka Dončić and was fined $35,000, but was never suspended.
+In the first round of the 2020 NBA playoffs, he was ejected during Game 6 after committing a flagrant foul on Luka Dončić and was fined $35,000, but was never suspended.
 In the 2020 Western Conference Semifinals, Morris notably had an altercation with Paul Millsap as the Clippers fell in seven games after the Nuggets came back from a 3–1 series deficit.
 Morris averaged 11.8 points and 4.8 rebounds during the playoffs.

-On November 25, 2020, Morris re-signed with the Clippers with a 4-year, $64 million contract.
+On November 25, 2020, Morris re-signed with the Clippers on a 4-year, $64 million contract.

+Philadelphia 76ers (2023–2024)

+On November 1, 2023, the Philadelphia 76ers acquired Morris, Nicolas Batum, Kenyon Martin Jr. and Robert Covington from the Clippers in exchange for James Harden, P. J. Tucker, and Filip Petrušev.
+As part of the trade, the Clippers dealt a first-round pick, two second-round picks, a pick swap, and cash considerations to the 76ers, while sending a pick swap and cash considerations to the Oklahoma City Thunder.

+On February 8, 2024, Morris was traded to the San Antonio Spurs in a three-team deal involving the Indiana Pacers.
+However, he did not play any games for the Spurs, and was waived on February 29.

+Cleveland Cavaliers (2024)

+On March 18, 2024, Morris signed a 10-day contract with the Cleveland Cavaliers, and on March 29, he signed for the rest of the season.

+On September 15, 2024, Morris re-signed with the New York Knicks, but was waived on September 28.